etkeys/dotfiles/AboutChangingSubmodules.md

 # About chaning submodules references

-If you need the change the repo url or branch of a submodule, the method to do so depends on what version of `git` you have.
+If you need the change the repo url or branch of a submodule, no matter what, the steps are all the same.

-## Prior to 2.25.0

 ```sh
 # To change the repo url